bytedance/CodeLocator/README_en.md

 A picture takes you through CodeLocator
 <img src="misc/CodeLocator.gif" alt="CodeLocator"/>

 CodeLocator is a toolset that includes Android SDK and Android Studio plugins.
-It has the following functions(Support Mac Only):
+It has the following functions(Support Mac, Windows Only):

 1. Display the current View information
 2. Display current Activity information